This post is sponsored by Pursuit

 The resort itself is nestled on the edge of the lake, which in the winter times offers you the opportunity to snowshoe, fat bike, skate, and every so often, there’s sleigh rides and curling.

-And while you’re out enjoying your winter activities, all the while you know that you have a warm room, with a roaring fireplace, a deep bathtub waiting for you when you want to warm up and relax.
+And while you’re out enjoying your winter activities, you always know in the back of your mind that you have a warm room, with a roaring fireplace, a deep bathtub waiting for you when you want to warm up and relax.

 And with rates this winter sitting around $120 a night, it’s really one of those amazing deal that makes a winter getaway a must-do this winter.